Welcome to Dolphin Class

 Maths

-In Maths we are looking at:
+In maths we are looking at:

 Literacy

-Week beginning: 30th October
+Week Beginning 30th September

 Phonics